Bryan Herta

 Bryan John Herta (born May 23, 1970) is an American race strategist and former race car driver.
-He currently runs his own team, Bryan Herta Autosport in the NTT IndyCar Series and is the strategist for the #27 Andretti Autosport in the same series.
+He currently runs his own team, Bryan Herta Autosport in the NTT IndyCar Series and is the strategist for the No. 27 for Andretti Autosport in the same series.
 His team won the 2011 Indianapolis 500 with driver Dan Wheldon and the 2016 Indianapolis 500 with driver Alexander Rossi.
-He is the father and former strategist of IndyCar driver and his son Colton Herta.
+He is the father and former strategist of former IndyCar and now F2 driver Colton Herta.